oicheryl/oicheryl.github.io/about.md

 She founded the Cloud Native London meetup in 2017, and was previously VP Ecosystem at the Cloud Native Computing Foundation, Linux Foundation.

-She built software and teams at Google and Apple, and holds a Masters in Computer Science from the University of Cambridge.
+At Google and Apple Cheryl built software and engineering teams, and she holds a Masters in Computer Science from the University of Cambridge.

 # Contact me